-Net profit after income tax and other comprehensive income for the year ended 30 June 2016 was \$175,095 (2015: Loss of \$768,201).
+Net loss after income tax and other comprehensive income for the year ended 30 June 2017 was \$550,817 (2016: Profit of \$175,095).

 Principal Activities and Use of Funds

 During the year the principal activities of the Company were the exploration and development of the Aphrodite Gold Project.
 Cash funds were utilised to further studies for the Aphrodite Gold Project.
 No other significant activities were undertaken during the period.